 The fund typically expects to send you payment for your shares one business day after your request is received in good order.
-However, it is possible that payment of redemption proceeds may take up to $seven\,days.\,Under\,unusual\,circumstances, the\,Trust\,may\,suspend$ redemptions or postpone payment for more than seven days, as permitted by federal securities law.
+However, it is possible that payment of redemption proceeds may take up to seven days.
+Under unusual circumstances, the Trust may suspend redemptions or postpone payment for more than seven days, as permitted by federal securities law.
 Under normal market conditions, the fund typically expects to satisfy redemption requests by using holdings of cash and cash equivalents or selling portfolio assets to generate cash.
 Under stressed market conditions, the fund may also satisfy redemption requests by borrowing under the fund's lines of credit or interfund lending arrangements.
-For additional information regarding the fund's lines of credit and interfund lending arrangements, please see the SAI.
+For additional information regarding the fund's lines of credit and interfund lending arrangements, please see the Statement of Additional Information.

 To the extent consistent with applicable laws and regulations, the fund reserves the right to satisfy all or a portion of a redemption request by distributing securities or other property in lieu of cash ("in-kind" redemptions), under both normal and stressed market conditions.
-The fund generally expects to use in-kind redemptions only in stressed market conditions or stressed conditions specific to the fund, such as redemption requests that represent a large percentage of the fund's net assets in order to minimize the effect of the large redemption on the fund and its remaining shareholders.
+In-kind redemptions are typically used to meet redemption requests that represent a large percentage of the fund's net assets in order to minimize the effect of the large redemption on the fund and its remaining shareholders.
 Any in-kind redemption will be effected through a pro rata distribution of all publicly traded portfolio securities or securities for which quoted bid prices are available, subject to certain exceptions.
 The securities distributed in an in-kind redemption will be valued in the same manner as they are valued for purposes of computing the fund's net asset value.
 Once distributed in-kind to an investor, securities may increase or decrease in value before the investor is able to convert them into cash.
 Any transaction costs or other expenses involved in liquidating securities received in an in-kind redemption will be borne by the redeeming investor.
 The fund has committed, in connection with an election under Rule 18f-1 under the Investment Company Act of 1940, to pay all redemptions of fund shares by a single shareholder during any 90-day period in cash, up to the lesser of (i) \$250,000 or (ii) 1% of the fund's net assets measured as of the beginning of such 90-day period.
 For information regarding procedures for in-kind redemptions, please contact Putnam Retail Management.